 Spring Breakers aren’t necessarily looking for an ocean view and sandy beaches.
 If you’re a theme park fan and yearn for state-of-the-art attractions and entertainment, this is the place.
 The Universal Orlando Resort, commonly known as Universal Orlando, is a theme park resort in Orlando, Florida.
 Universal Orlando is the largest property operated by Universal Parks & Resorts, is the largest resort in Orlando, Florida, and is the second-largest resort in Greater Orlando after Walt Disney World.

-Universal Orlando consists of two theme parks (Universal Studios Florida and Islands of Adventure), a night-time entertainment complex (Universal CityWalk Orlando), and four Loews Hotels (Loews Portofino Bay Hotel, Hard Rock Hotel, Loews Royal Pacific Resort, Cabana Bay Beach Resort).
+Universal Orlando consists of four theme parks (Universal Epic Universe, Universal Studios Florida, Universal Islands of Adventure, and Universal Volcano Bay), a night-time entertainment complex (Universal CityWalk Orlando), and five Loews Hotels (Loews Portofino Bay Hotel, Hard Rock Hotel, Loews Royal Pacific Resort, Loews Sapphire Falls Resort, and Universal Helios Grand Hotel, a Loews Hotel.

 Cocoa Beach, Florida